 Texas Probate – A Lost Will

 It is important that the decedent’s Last Will & Testament be provided to the court for review.
-When there is no will to submit to Texas probate, there is a presumption that the will was revoked by the decedent; however, under Texas probate standards, this is considered to be a rebuttable presumption.
+However, when there is no will to submit to a Texas probate court, there is a presumption that the will was revoked by the decedent; under Texas probate standards, this is considered to be a rebuttable presumption.

 Under Section 85 of the Texas Probate Code, a lost will can be admitted if the interested party can:

-These steps should be taken with the help of a qualified Texas probate attorney in order to provide valid arguments and evidence.
+These steps to probate a lost will should be taken with the help of a qualified Texas probate attorney in order to provide valid arguments and evidence.